 Sanitary compartments are to be large enough or have another suitable means that enables the removal of an unconscious occupant.

-Nursing homes, institutions and health-care buildings must have warm water installations that minimise the risk of major disease outbreak caused by the harmful levels of micro-organisms.
+Buildings must have hot water, warm water and cooling water installations that minimise the risk of major disease outbreak caused by the harmful levels of micro-organisms.